 The first film in the trilogy was ‘Daimajin’ (1966) and it was fairly impressive, and many of its virtues are repeated here.
 The visual compositions are inventive, and the stunning use of landscape and photography gives the film a real stamp of quality.
 Another powerful score by Toho regular Akira lfikube is of great assistance in establishing the mood, and there are committed performances from the cast.
 The SFX are of their time, but very good when it’s not necessary for any human component to share the frame with our stone faced hero.

-The three films in the series were all shot in 1966, but released a year apart.
+The three films in the series were all shot in 1966, but released several months apart.
 Perhaps the similarities between the first two films helps to explain why.
 A disappointing experience.

 ‘The Wrath of Daimajin’ (1966) followed.